 Tip: Use relaxation techniques or emotional regulation techniques to lower stress before it becomes chronic.
 Music, exercise, yoga, meditation, and day-to-day hobby routines like ironing, reading, & puzzles, are good ways to counter acute stress.

 9. Use stress strategically

-Tip: When stress can’t be avoided, use the emotions to make stronger memories.
+Tip: When stress can’t be avoided, use emotions to make stronger memories.
 If you are mildly stressed, focus on encoding and consolidation, instead of actively trying to remember.

 10. Expose yourself to a variety of experiences & stay mentally active

 Don’t take mental effort for granted, use your brain on purpose, and stay active.
 Memory is a use-it-or-lose-it function of the brain.
 Stay intellectually engaged.
 Play games, sports, puzzles, have conversations, explore your curiosity, learn new things, etc. Apart from gaining formal education & professional expertise, casual activities to stay intellectually stimulated throughout life can slow down cognitive decline and boost cognitive functions like forming memories, recalling experiences, working memory, and problem-solving.
 Here are some fun ways to keep mental engagement high.

 A variety of intellectual, stimulating, fun & engaging activities are a source of many, many cognitive boosts.
 For example, just having fun & staying curious broadens memory networks in the brain.
 Avoid a chronic level of boredom.
 A review of research considers doing mentally stimulating activities, along with exercise and social engagement, as a way to protect oneself from Alzheimer’s.

 Tip: Keep your brain/mind engaged in fun & exciting activities.
 Games, Netflix, road trips, chess, crossword puzzles, ludo, etc. can help.